sunschneider/valetbike/README.md

 * Follow the README instructions to configure your environment

 ## General Configuration
 1. Ensure you have MySQL 8.0.26 downloaded
+* !!
+Currently unsure if it is necessary!!
+Various team members have found this to cause an error in the later steps, particularly for step 8, so if you are experiencing any trouble just delete the MySQL you downloaded!!
 * Download: https://dev.mysql.com/downloads/mysql
 * Choose "Use Legacy Password Encryption"
 * After install make sure you add `/usr/local/mysql/bin` (or equivalent) to your path